-Monitoring and Review: This policy is subject to continuous monitoring, refinement and audit by the Principal and Designated Safeguarding Leads (DSL).
-The trustees will undertake a full annual review of the policy and procedures, inclusive of its implementation and the efficiency with which the related duties have been discharged.
-This discussion will be formally documented in writing.
-Any deficiencies or weaknesses recognized in arrangements or procedures will be remedied immediately and without delay.
+This policy is subject to continuous monitoring, refinement and audit by the Principal and Designated Safeguarding Leads (DSL).
+The trustees undertake a full annual review of the policy and procedures, inclusive of its implementation and the efficiency with which the related duties have been discharged.
+This discussion is formally documented in writing and any deficiencies or weaknesses recognized in arrangements or procedures are remedied immediately and without delay.